Final Fantasy XIV: Testing and release

 Coinciding with the launch of the first expansion pack, the macOS client was released on June 23, 2015.
 The port was handled by TransGaming.
-On July 3, 2015, Square Enix suspended sales of the macOS version because of widespread reports of poor technical performance and offered refunds to those who purchased it.
+On July 3, Square Enix suspended sales of the macOS version because of widespread reports of poor technical performance and offered refunds to those who purchased it.
 Yoshida observed that the performance issues could be attributed to difficulties in transposing the game from Microsoft's proprietary DirectX graphical rendering libraries to OpenGL as well as a clerical error resulting in publishing the wrong minimum system requirements, both compounded by the hectic work schedule demanded by the release of an expansion pack.
 After new rounds of testing and optimization, sales of the macOS version resumed on February 23, 2016.
-In November 2019, Phil Spencer told the press that Xbox is working with Square Enix to bring the game to Xbox One.
+In November 2019, Phil Spencer told the press that Microsoft was working with Square Enix to bring the game to Xbox One.
 No official announcement was made however, with director Naoki Yoshida stating in an October 2021 interview that discussions are "positive", but still ongoing, and that the team is waiting for the right time to provide an update.
-Around the same time, Yoshida also confirmed to GameSpot that talks with Nintendo were ongoing, in order to also bring the game to Nintendo Switch, remarking that the addition of Xbox and Switch as supported platforms for the game would increase its overall footprint despite its already active userbase, and that "So as long as the regulations with the counterpart hardware companies ... we can actually pass that, then the possibility, the chance is quite high [of Final Fantasy XIV coming to Xbox and Nintendo systems]".
+Around the same time, Yoshida also confirmed to GameSpot that talks with Nintendo were ongoing, in order to also bring the game to Nintendo Switch, remarking that the addition of Xbox and Switch as supported platforms for the game would increase its overall footprint despite its already active userbase, and that "so as long as the regulations with the counterpart hardware companies ... we can actually pass that, then the possibility, the chance is quite high [of Final Fantasy XIV coming to Xbox and Nintendo systems]".
+A port of the game for Xbox Series X/S was jointly announced by Yoshida and Spencer in July 2023 during that year's North American Fan Festival in Las Vegas alongside the unveiling of the Final Fantasy XIV: Dawntrail expansion.
+The Xbox version will support faster load times, cross-play and cross-progression with the PlayStation and PC versions, while the Series X version will be presented at native 4K resolution.
+An open beta for the Xbox version took place as part of patch 6.5x.
+The Xbox Series X/S version of the game officially launched on March 21, 2024.